 The ranking underlines the Danish capital's strong brand globally, in a time where topics such as investment in liveability, resilience, and sustainability are high on the agenda.

 "Copenhagen is one of those cities where there is a real ambition to deliver a better quality of life for everyone," said Monocle's editor in chief, Andrew Tuck.

 "The ambitions around creating a cleaner environment are best in class and the city is reaping the rewards of years of urban investment."

 This year's report sought to gauge which cities have used the past months "to build back better; defend their economies, cultural scenes and high streets; and to press ahead with projects to ensure that transport works and parks are tended but also that a sense of civic pride is promoted," it said.

 It also puts greater emphasis on civic leadership, good housing policies and programmes to support entrepreneurs.

 "It was not exactly easy to do this year but we tried our best," Editorial Director Tyler Brûlé said, noting Monocle had applied classic metrics like safety, infrastructure, and ease of opening businesses.

-The next five spots in the survey went to Zürich, Helsinki, Stockholm, Tokyo and Vienna, with the full top 20 list of best cities for quality of life in 2021 reading:
+The full top 20 lists of best cities for quality of life in 2021 reading: